 7. Travel carbon efficiently

-There are a couple of simple ways to travel more carbon efficiently:
+There are a couple of simple ways to travel more carbon efficiently.
+For example, you can replace a business trip with an online conference, if your job allows it.

 1) Direct flights – It’s best to fly direct rather than with a connection because about 25 percent of airplane emissions come from landing and taking off.

 2) Travel lightly – Heavy luggage = greater fuel consumption to fly larger loads.
-When you travel lightly, with just a carry-on, you will have a lower impact.
+So when you travel lightly, you will have a lower impact.

-3) Avoid waste – Reduce your general waste, and avoid getting things on the plane, since everything is single-use plastic.
-Bring your reusables and meal prep for longer flights.
+3) Avoid waste – Avoid getting things on the plane since everything is single-use or contains some amount of plastic.
+Bring reusables & meal prep for longer flights.

 8. Boycott fast fashion